MIRIAM'S LIVING BRIDGES

 The “Lacemakers” was initiated by a woman named Afaf Faris, who leads a group of 70 women who meet every Monday for 2 hours to crochet, knit, sew, embroider and share their lives.
 The “Lacemakers” make hats, sweaters, scarves, gloves, socks, key chains, handbags and sell them from a very old stone building on one of the oldest cobblestone streets in the village.
 They contribute to the family income which gives them a sense of purpose and pride.

 I met with the ladies daily, teaching them vocabulary related to cooking and handicrafts.
 In March, eight Lacemakers will be traveling to the United States where they will be giving these classes in Metro West, a Jewish community in New Jersey.
-Their grasp of English is slim only due to lack of exposure.
-My challenge was to help them overcome their nervousness, stressing that being understood was more important than speaking perfect English. | |

 When they travel to the United States with either a husband, father or brother as is the Druze custom, they will be hosted by various families in the community.
 For most of them, airplane travel will be a new experience.